dburckh/AndroidLibRaw/README.md

 If you want to new version of the LibRaw or LibRawCMake, you can update the submodules.
 Use caution updating the actual LibRaw/LibRawCMake code, updating submodule code can be tricky.

+## Building the libraw.aar
+No pre-builts just yet, but you can build the aar from the command line:

+`gradlew libraw::assemble`

+It usually ends up under ./libraw/build/outputs/aar

 ## Benefits
 - Works with modern Android File security constraints (uses FileDescriptors or File paths).
 - Works with Kotlin or Java.